WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/accessibility.md

 Multi-platform accessibility
-fonts (link to document structure) put the person first use approved terminology for people with specific disabilities. spell out symbols/abbreviations
+fonts (link to document structure) put the person first spell out symbols/abbreviations
 Anything that the reader must know or do needs to be in text, too, not just in images. alt text for images

 ## General Do's and Don'ts
+- Use approved terminology for people with specific disabilities.
+- Maintain a uniform structure for your document.
 - Take a pragmatic approach to HTML semantics.
 Don’t add semantics purely for the sake of semantics; but if there is an HTML structure that clearly matches the content, use that element.
 For example, if you have a group of links, it should most likely use a list element.
--

-## Reading Accessibility
+## Text Accessibility
-avoid camel case, all caps, follow Capitalization guidelines.
+- Avoid camel case and all caps text; follow capitalization guidelines.
+- Use proper heading hierarchy.
+The H1 is the main heading representing the page title on every core page.
+For subsections, use a reasonable HTML heading structure — including the use of heading elements for page subsections.
+Heading markup should not be used for presentational purposes.
+ - Use H2 through H6 to give internal structure to the page.
+ - Don’t skip heading levels.
+ - Don’t add extra functionality inside a heading, like links or buttons.

 Don’t use screened or shaded backgrounds, watermarks, or other images behind text.
-Reduced contrast makes text harder to read and hinders screen readers. no continuous text - break up in paragraphs, bullet points, headings, lists color contrast spell out symbols/abbreviations uniform document structure
+Reduced contrast makes text harder to read and hinders screen readers.
+Avoid continuous text - break up in paragraphs, bullet points, headings, lists color contrast spell out symbols/abbreviations uniform document structure use
-Heading hierarchy
-use